-STEP 1: Picture Yourself in Retirement
+STEP 1: Picture yourself in retirement

-How long until you retire
+How long until retirement?

-Your current savings & investments
+Current savings & investments

-STEP 3: Adjust for Any Projected Shortfalls
+STEP 3: Adjust for any projected shortfalls

 There is a large advantage to starting early when investing for retirement.
 For example, assuming a 5% annual rate of return:

-If you start contributing $5,500 annually to a Traditional IRA at age 30, you will have $521,000 at age 65.
+If an individual starts contributing $5,500 annually to a Traditional IRA at age 30, they will have $521,000 at age 65.

-If you waited until age 40 to start contributing $5,500 annually to a Traditional IRA, you will have $275,000 at age 65.
+If they waited until age 40 to start contributing $5,500 annually to a Traditional IRA, they will have $275,000 at age 65.

-And finally, if you waited until age 50 to start contributing $5,500 annually to a Traditional IRA, you will have $124,000 at age 65.
+And finally, if they waited until age 50 to start contributing $5,500 annually to a Traditional IRA, they will have $124,000 at age 65.

 Employer matching contributions

-Automatic investing plans
+Automatic investing plans3

 Here’s how they work: